makerdao/vdb-mcd-transformers/README.md

 1. you will need to make sure you have ssh agent running and your ssh key added to it. instructions [here](https://developer.github.com/v3/guides/using-ssh-agent-forwarding/#your-key-must-be-available-to-ssh-agent)
 1. `go get -u github.com/pressly/sup/cmd/sup`
 1. `sup staging deploy`

-## omniWatcher
-These commands require a pre-synced (full or light) vulcanizeDB (see above sections)

-To watch all events of a contract using a light synced vDB:
-    - Execute `./vulcanizedb omniWatcher --config <path to config.toml> --contract-address <contract address>`

-Or if you are using a full synced vDB, change the mode to full:
-    - Execute `./vulcanizedb omniWatcher --mode full --config <path to config.toml> --contract-address <contract address>`

-To watch contracts on a network other than mainnet, use the network flag:
-    - Execute `./vulcanizedb omniWatcher --config <path to config.toml> --contract-address <contract address> --network <ropsten, kovan, or rinkeby>`

-To watch events starting at a certain block use the starting block flag:
-    - Execute `./vulcanizedb omniWatcher --config <path to config.toml> --contract-address <contract address> --starting-block-number <#>`

-To watch only specified events use the events flag:
-    - Execute `./vulcanizedb omniWatcher --config <path to config.toml> --contract-address <contract address> --events <EventName1> --events <EventName2>`

-To watch events and poll the specified methods with any addresses and hashes emitted by the watched events utilize the methods flag:
-    - Execute `./vulcanizedb omniWatcher --config <path to config.toml> --contract-address <contract address> --methods <methodName1> --methods <methodName2>`

-To watch specified events and poll the specified method with any addresses and hashes emitted by the watched events:
-    - Execute `./vulcanizedb omniWatcher --config <path to config.toml> --contract-address <contract address> --events <EventName1> --events <EventName2> --methods <methodName>`

-To turn on method piping so that values returned from previous method calls are cached and used as arguments in subsequent method calls:
-    - Execute `./vulcanizedb omniWatcher --config <path to config.toml> --piping true --contract-address <contract address> --events <EventName1> --events <EventName2> --methods <methodName>`

-To watch all types of events of the contract but only persist the ones that emit one of the filtered-for argument values:
-    - Execute `./vulcanizedb omniWatcher --config <path to config.toml> --contract-address <contract address> --event-args <arg1> --event-args <arg2>`

-To watch all events of the contract but only poll the specified method with specified argument values (if they are emitted from the watched events):
-    - Execute `./vulcanizedb omniWatcher --config <path to config.toml> --contract-address <contract address> --methods <methodName> --method-args <arg1> --method-args <arg2>`